MAINE & CANADIAN MARITIMES

 Overall Comments: Nova Scotia’s proximity to the northeast makes it a popular destination for motorcycle tours for eastern Americans and Canadians.
 The Cabot Trail on Cape Breton is a grade A riding route, with great scenery which rivals many epic roads around North America.
 The rest of the province has good road scale with little traffic, but please beware that the pavement on the secondary roads is in poor condition throughout most of the coastal routes.
 Based on our experience, I would avoid the Yarmouth and Arcadian Shores and most of the Southern Shore.
 Concentrate on the Eastern Shore, Cape Breton and the Fundy National Park in New Brunswick.

-- Route 312, through the Cabot Trail.
+Route 312, through the Cabot Trail is a great ride.
 Consider spending more time in this area and riding the Cabot Trail twice (once in each direction) as this is by far the best riding and scenic area in Nova Scotia.
 Continue on to Pictou, NS.
 Overnight in Pictou, NS.

 Ride Coastal Maine Route 1 with some fun side trips along the coast on the final leg to Bar Harbor, ME.